Welcome back to the Advent Of Radare!

 This makes navigation and reference within Radare2 straightforward, as you can seek directly to a named flag.

-in the script indicates a temporary seek, allowing
+@)The @ in the script indicates a temporary seek, allowing

 the plugin to define comments or attributes without permanently changing